COOKIE NOTICE

 Our Schemes of Work

-Phonics: We follow Little Wandle Letters and Sounds for our systematic synthetic phonics programme for Early Readers, and then use Collins as our home reading resource for children who have successfully completed their phonics journey.
-Using one provider means we are assured of small step progression in reading fluency and comprehension.
+Phonics: We follow Little Wandle Letters and Sounds for our systematic synthetic phonics programme for Early Readers progression in reading fluency and comprehension.

 Reading: The reading spine for reading practice lessons and reading for pleasure (class novels) is bespoke to our school and is in keeping with our focus on diversity and inclusion.